ton-hue/tonhue.github.io/index.md

 **Bold** and _Italic_ and `Code` text
 ```

+## **Skill # 3 - Databases**

+<img src="images\luke-chesser-JKUTrJ4vK00-unsplash.jpg">

-### Jekyll Themes
+### Original Files

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ton-hue/tonhue.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Remove Algorithm Enhancement

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

-## **Skill # 3 - Databases**

-<img src="images\luke-chesser-JKUTrJ4vK00-unsplash.jpg">

 ```markdown
 - Databases Narrative -